Amen Thompson: Team OTE (2021–2022)

 On May 25, 2021, Thompson signed a two-year contract with Overtime Elite (OTE), a new professional league based in Atlanta with players between ages 16 and 20.
-He joined the league with Ausar, bypassing his final year of high school and college, because he felt that it would prepare him best for the NBA.
+He joined the league with his brother Ausar, bypassing his final year of high school and college, because he felt that it would prepare him best for the NBA.
 In the 2021–22 season, Thompson played for Team OTE, one of three teams in the league, and averaged 14 points, 6.6 rebounds, 3.8 assists and 2.1 steals per game.
 He competed against other OTE teams, as well as prep school and postgraduate opponents.
 He helped his team achieve a runner-up finish, scoring 13 points in a 52–45 loss to Team Elite in the decisive third game of the finals.
 Thompson played for OTE affiliate Team Overtime in The Basketball Tournament in July 2022.
 His team lost to Omaha Blue Crew, 74–70, in the first round of the tournament.

-City Reapers (2022–present)
+City Reapers (2022–2023)

 In the 2022–23 OTE season, Thompson played for the City Reapers alongside team captain Ausar, who selected him with the first pick in the league's draft.
-On January 9, 2023, Thompson was named OTE Player of the Week for his first time, three days after recording 22 points, 10 rebounds, seven assists and five steals in a 101–90 win over the Cold Hearts.
-At the end of the regular season, he was named to the All-OTE First Team.

-The City Reapers reached the OTE Finals, where they faced the YNG Dreamerz.
-In Game 2 of the Finals, Thompson scored a buzzer-beating, game-winning layup in an 80–78 win that gave the City Reapers a 2–0 series lead.
-The City Reapers eventually won the Finals in Game 3, giving them a 3–0 series victory.
+On January 9, 2023, he was named OTE Player of the Week, three days after recording 22 points, 10 rebounds, seven assists and five steals in a 101–90 win over the Cold Hearts.
+In the regular season, Thompson averaged 16.4 points, 5.9 rebounds, 5.9 assists and 2.3 steals per game and was named to the All-OTE First Team.
+In game 2 of the OTE Finals, he made a game-winning layup at the buzzer in an 80–78 win over the YNG Dreamerz.
+Thompson helped the Reapers win the league championship in a 3–0 sweep.
+On April 21, 2023, he declared for the 2023 NBA draft, where analysts viewed him as a potential top-10 pick.